Frequently Asked Questions

 Concession rates are available for students or seniors.
 Please enquire.

-• Please reach out through the contact form with any questions, text my mobile, or email.
+• Please reach out through the contact form or call me with any questions and you will receive a response within one business day.
 If you’re ready to book simply click on “book a session” and choose the time and date convenient for you.

-• Click on Book a Session and select a date and time convenient for you.
-Your appoointment is now reserved.
+1. Click on Book a Session and select a date and time convenient for you.
+Your appointment is now reserved.

 • We can discuss a mutually agreeable time for any additional appointments at the conclusion of your first session, and I can reserve those dates and times on your behalf.